JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Paraskara_2.md

 1\. [^827].
 If (a strong) wind is blowing, and on the new-moon day there is an entire interruption of study.

 2\.
-If one has partaken of a _S_râddha dinner, if a meteor falls, or distant thundering is heard, or if the earth quakes, or if fiery apparitions are seen, and when a new season begins, (the study shall be interrupted) until the same time next day.
+If one has partaken of a <i>S</i>râddha dinner, if a meteor falls, or distant thundering is heard, or if the earth quakes, or if fiery apparitions are seen, and when a new season begins, (the study shall be interrupted) until the same time next day.

 3\. [^828].
 If the Utsarga ceremony has been performed, <span id="p324">[<sup><small>p.
 324</small></sup>]</span> if clouds appear, . . . ., (it shall be interrupted) through a period of three nights or till twilight has thrice passed.